Key NWS Flood Inundation Mapping links:

 To help officials and the public prepare for, mitigate, and respond to flooding, the National Weather Service (NWS) is adding experimental flood inundation mapping to its forecast services.
 These new services put water on the map at the neighborhood scale.
 They show where, when, and how much flood waters are forecast.
 They also help communicate the timing and magnitude of high water events by showing modeled inundated areas.

-These services are presently available for 30% of the U.S. population.
-On or around September 3, 2025, these services will be expanded to 60% of the U.S. population including Iowa.
+On September 3, 2025, these services were expanded to 60% of the U.S. population including Iowa.
 Note that the real-time flood inundation mapping will be visible only when flooding is occurring or forecast.
 Additional NWS flood inundation mapping products will be introduced in future releases.
-When fully deployed in 2026, NWS flood inundation mapping will be available for 110,000 river miles near NWS river forecast center forecast point locations, and for 3.4 million river miles covered by NWS National Water Model forecast guidance.
+When deployed for 100% of the U.S. population in 2026, NWS flood inundation mapping will be available for 110,000 river miles near NWS river forecast center forecast point locations, and for 3.4 million river miles covered by NWS National Water Model forecast guidance.
 The NWS first launched its flood inundation mapping services in the fall of 2023, covering 10% of the country’s population in portions of Louisiana, New York, Pennsylvania, and Texas.

-NWS flood inundation maps are available on the new National Water Prediction Service website--which was unveiled in late March 2024--and on a few Geographic Information System (GIS) applications.
-NWS flood inundation mapping services for the lower 48 states include four unique map options:
+NWS flood inundation maps are available on its new National Water Prediction Service website--which was unveiled in late March 2024--and on a few Geographic Information System (GIS) applications.
+NWS flood inundation mapping services for the lower 48 states include the following options:

 To develop the new maps, NOAA’s NWS National Water Center worked in coordination with the National Weather Service's river forecast centers (RFCs) and its local weather forecast offices (WFOs) along with Federal and other partners.
 New NWS flood inundation mapping services leverage the Height Above Nearest Drainage (HAND) method, which is a low-complexity, terrain-based approach for inundation mapping.
 It uses the Digital Elevation Model (DEM) produced by the U.S. Geological Survey’s (USGS) 3DElevation Program and the NHDPlus Hydrography stream network dataset produced by the USGS to create a "hydrofabric."
 The hydrofabric represents the land surface elevations at the 10 meter resolution, consistent with the location of the stream and river channel network represented as vectors or lines.